-Montenegro's economy continues to grow at a moderate pace, and growth is expected to continue over the medium term, boosted by the implementation of large investment projects, including the construction of the Bar-Boljare highway.
-IMF projects the economy to expand by 3% in 2017 and 2,75% in 2018, with planned fiscal consolidation acting as a moderate drag on growth.
+Montenegro's economy, after a strong activity in 2017, continues its high growth trend in 2018, boosted by the implementation of large investment projects, including the construction of the Bar-Boljare highway, and tourism.
+Growth should continue over the medium term, although at a more moderate pace as highway construction ends.
+IMF in World economic outlook report from october 2018 projects the economy to expand by 3,7% in 2018 and 2,5% in 2019, which is higher compared to IMF Country report from May 2018, with fiscal consolidation also acting as a moderate drag on growth.

-While the implementation of large publicly financed infrastructure projects will add to economic growth, the accompanying use of fiscal resources has contributed to a large increase in government debt, which reached 78% of GDP in 2016.
-Large refinancing needs in coming years are also a source of fiscal vulnerability.
+While the implementation of large publicly financed infrastructure projects has added to economic growth, the accompanying use of fiscal resources has contributed to a large increase in government debt, which decreased to 75% of GDP in 2017.
+Large refinancing needs in coming years have also been a source of fiscal vulnerability.